UnknownAferia/recall-queue/README.md

-# RecallQ 2.0 Roadmap
+# Vora 2.0 Roadmap

 Last updated: 20 July 2026

-RecallQ is a Discord-first teammate formation platform for Mobile Legends.
+Vora is a Discord-first teammate formation platform for Mobile Legends.
 It builds compatible five-player squads that queue together against external MLBB opponents.
 Internal community 5v5 matches remain a possible future mode, but they are not the primary matchmaking flow.